 What this means for companies Unions can sneak in by secretly getting enough cards signed and then getting the bargaining order.
 Given the right circumstances, unions can challenge election results or organize a workplace by proving that employees had previously signed union authorization cards.

 Action: Whether you are talking about standard card check or stealth card check, the union needs employee signatures.
 You need to ensure that employees understand the value of their signature on the cards and that signing the card doesn’t lock them into voting for the union.
 Currently, employees can revoke a union authorization card.

-The More You Read, the More There Is
+The More You Read, The More There Is

 These are just some of the major provisions.
 There are more.
-The PRO Act removes critical language defining “supervisor,” making it easier to reclassify them as employees who are eligible for union membership.
+The PRO Act removes critical language defining “supervisors,” making it easier to reclassify them as employees who are eligible for union membership.
 The Pro Act eliminates the employer’s right to participate in any representation proceeding before the election.
 Captive audience meetings held by employers are banned as coercive and designated as a ULP.
 There are additional penalties for unlawful discharges and for not obeying an order of the NLRB.
 It even imposes financial penalties on corporate directors or officers personally.

 Don’t Wait for Pro-Union Laws to Act

 Even if this particular legislation never gets signed into law, pro-union legislators are bound to break up the list into smaller bills over the coming months and years to tackle one or two issues at a time.
 Unions lobby legislators, but there are other reasons to believe the union organizers have the wind at their back.